jhaiso/leetcode-solutions/contains-duplicate/details.md

 The brute force solution runs in O(n^2)/polynomial time, we could probably do better...

 ### Idea:
+By definition of consecutive sequence, for all starting sequence numbers n, n-1 is not in values
 ```python
 # keep track of a set of values (or hashtable if indices are returned)
 # iterate through each item